2020 A.M.E Bale Travelling Scholarship and Art Prize

 International Baccalaureate Visual Arts Exhibition

 A diverse and exciting range of artworks from the International Baccalaureate Diploma Programme Visual Arts Course are featured in this exhibition.
-Selected students’ works examined in 2019 will be displayed.
-The works provide visitors with an understanding of the different approaches and the varied work produced in this unique two year study programme.
+Selected student’s works examined in 2020 will be displayed.
+The works provide visitors with an understanding of the different approaches and the varied work produced in this unique two-year study programme.

 Contemporary sculpture, photography, ceramics, painting, textiles, drawing, digital media and printmaking are included in this exhibition.